lucyrose93/node-shell-workshop/lesson-2.md

 To recap, your `cat` command should be executed like this:

-`node cat.js file.extension`
+`node cat.js file`

-It should output the contents of `file.extension` to the terminal.
+It should output the contents of `file` to the terminal.
 You can try using your command on the example files in the public folder.

 *Hint: If you see something like this get outputted to your terminal:*